BibleGet-I-O/bibleget-wordpress/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HDS7XQKGFHJ58
 Tags: bible,shortcode,quote,citation,verses,bibbia,citazione,versetti,biblia,cita,versiculos,versets,citation
 Requires at least: 3.3
-Tested up to: 5.4
+Tested up to: 5.4.1
-Stable tag: 5.3
+Stable tag: 5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a shortcode [bibleget] that you can use to insert Bible quotes in articles or pages; uses the BibleGet I/O Service endpoint.
+A shortcode [bibleget] and a Gutenberg block for inserting Bible quotes in articles or pages; uses the BibleGet I/O Service endpoint.

 == Description ==

+Once the plugin is installed, you will find the "BibleGet" Gutenberg block in the "widgets" section of the block editor.
-Creates a shortcode [bibleget] that you can use to insert Bible quotes in articles or pages from different versions of the Bible in different languages.
+Also available is a shortcode [bibleget] that you can use to insert Bible quotes in articles or pages from different versions of the Bible in different languages.

 The text of the Bible quotes are retrieved from the BibleGet service endpoint *[https://query.bibleget.io](https://query.bibleget.io "BibleGet Service endpoint")*.
 **USAGE:** [bibleget query="Exodus 19:5-6,8;20:1-17" version="CEI2008"]
 **USAGE:** [bibleget query="Matthew 1:1-10,12-15" versions="NVBSE,NABRE"]